 iOS 13 has finally been rolled out to the public, closely followed by 13.1.
 I’m sure you’ll be shipping your next app updates with it, but first, let’s go through a checklist of essential things.

 - The PencilKit Framework has released with iOS 13.
 It allows developers to easily integrate a drawing environment for hand-drawn content by taking input from an Apple Pencil or user’s fingers.

 - On Device Speech Recognition using

 SFSpeechRecognizerallows developers to do stuff like offline transcriptions, speech analysis and much more.
 This would certainly boost Voice-based AI applications.

 - The SwiftUI framework has grabbed the most eyeballs this year.
 It lets you build cool and innovative user interfaces in a completely different way.
 You must be aware of this unless you’ve been living under a rock.

 - Combine is a Reactive Programming Framework.

 - RealityKit framework is used to simulate and render 3D content easily.
 Build even better AR apps!

-- Project Catalyst .
-You can easily port iOS apps to macOS.
+- Project Catalyst allows us to easily port iOS apps to macOS.
 Just tick the checkbox to add macOS as a target.
-This should work in mac OS 10.15 and above.
+This should work in Mac OS 10.15 and above.